Johannes11833/KIT-Ilias-Downloader/README.md

 # Auto KIT-Ilias Downloader

-This program allows you to automatically upload new files from the KIT ilias page to a cloud storage.
+The "Auto KIT-Ilias Downloader" allows you to automatically upload new files from the KIT ilias page to a cloud storage.
+This way you will no longer have to manually download new files from ilias.

 Lots of cloud storage services are supported, including:

 - Google Drive
 - One Drive
 - Dropbox

 The whole list of supported clouds can be found here: https://rclone.org/

 ## Installation